2004 Vojvodina provincial election

-First round of the Vojvodina provincial elections was held on September 19, 2004, at the same time when the local elections were held in the whole of Serbia (with the exception of the Autonomous Province of Kosovo).
+The first round of the Vojvodina provincial elections was held on September 19, 2004, at the same time when the local elections were held in the whole of Serbia (with the exception of the Autonomous Province of Kosovo).

 Second round of elections was held on October 3, 2004.

 Rules

 There are 120 MPs in Vojvodina's Parliament.
 One half (60 MPs) is elected based on a proportional representation one-round system, according to which Vojvodina is one electoral unit.
 Voters choose between several Parties, Coalitions or Citizen Groups.
 The other 60 MPs are elected based on majority two-round system, according to which Vojvodina is divided into 60 electoral units in a way that every county gives at least one MP.
 Some larger electoral units, like the cities of Novi Sad, Subotica, Zrenjanin etc., give more (from 2 up to 7).
 In this case, voters choose between more candidates.
 A candidate can win in first round if he/she gets more than 50%+1 votes of those who voted.
 If none gets enough votes, the two strongest candidates go to the second round, in which the one with more votes wins.

 The election threshold for Parties, Coalitions and Citizen's Groups is 5%, except for Parties of minority groups (Hungarians, Croats, etc.), for whom the threshold is smaller, but not smaller than the number of votes necessary to get one MP.
 According to the law, on all lists of Parties, Coalitions and Citizen's Groups at least 30% of the proposed MPs must be women.